-Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with \$55 billion in assets under management as of May 31, 2017.
-It has sponsored 15 private opportunistic real estate funds, 15 co-investment entities and eight public companies since its inception.
-Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its executive committee working together for an average of 20 years and possessing an average of 29 years of industry expertise, across all stages of the investment cycle.
-In 2015 alone, the global private equity real estate publication PERE presented Starwood Capital with the following awards:
+Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with approximately \$56 billion in assets under management.
+It has sponsored 15 private opportunistic real estate funds, 16 co-investment entities and eight public companies since its inception.
+Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its senior executive and investment committees working together for an average of 16 years and possessing an average of 26 years of industry expertise, across all stages of the investment cycle.
+In 2017 alone, the global private equity real estate publication PERE presented Starwood Capital with the following awards:

+- Global Firm of the Year;

+- Global Capital Raise of the Year;

 - North American Firm of the Year;

-- European Firm of the Year;

-- Global Industry Figure of the Year;

 - North American Industry Figure of the Year;

 - North American Deal of the Year; and

-- #2 in the PERE 50 ranking of the top private equity real estate firms.
+- #4 in the PERE 50 ranking of the top private equity real estate firms.

-Starwood Capital has over 3,400 employees, exclusive of personnel employed by portfolio companies of closedend funds managed by Starwood Capital.
+Starwood Capital has approximately 3,700 employees, exclusive of personnel employed by portfolio companies of closed-end funds managed by Starwood Capital.
 Starwood Capital's investment professionals have broad operating experience in virtually all real estate classes, with acquisitions and asset management organized into dedicated teams by asset type to leverage expertise and maximize asset performance.